 Latency / Performance / Stability

-If you are playing a fast-paced game such as Beat Saber, then you may find that it is unplayable.
+If you are playing a fast-paced game such as Beat Saber, you may find it unplayable.
 In this case, Virtual Desktop does a better job as keeping things stable.

 So which is better Virtual Desktop vs Bigscreen VR?
 The answer is.. it depends.

-If you want the highest performance and lowest latency when playing PC games in VR, then Virtual Desktop is better for you.
+Virtual Desktop is better for you if you want the highest performance and lowest latency when playing PC games in VR.

 If you want to chat with friends and watch on-demand movies, TV and live TV through the platform, then Bigscreen is for you.
 Bigscreen’s remote gaming performs well enough for most casual users too.

 Since Bigscreen VR is free to download and try out, it seems like the right starting point.
-If it doesn’t meet your standards, then Virtual Desktop is well worth its price point.
+Virtual Desktop is well worth its price point if it doesn’t meet your standards.